aosullivan/BankOCR/README.md

 Build Instructions
 ------------------

+### To build:

-Ensure Java 8 JDK is installed and your JAVA_HOME system variable is set to this.
+Ensure Java 8 JDK is installed and that your JAVA_HOME is set to this, and the JDK's bin folder is on your system path.

-Then, from the root of the project director:
+Clone the github repository

+Open a command prompt under the top level project folder, and execute

+> gradlew installApp

+### To install:

+Copy \build\install\Outpace-BankOCR and all of its contents from the project folder to a location where you wish to run it

+Add the Outpace-BankOCR\bin folder to your system PATH

-To run:
+### To run

+At a command prompt, enter:

-> gradlew run <input filename>  <br/>
+> Outpace-BankOCR <input filename>

+The application will execute and write the output to the current folder, under a unique filename.